-Andy studied archaeology at Cardiff University where he gained his PhD in 2010.
-An active field archaeologist, his research interests focus upon early medieval Wales and western Britain.
-He is an active field archaeologist and has published numerous articles and reviews, and is currently writing a book on the kingdoms of southern Britain to AD 700.
+Andy’s research interests focus on early medieval Wales and western Britain.
+He is an active field archaeologist and has published numerous articles and reviews, and is currently working on a monograph.
 In his free time Andy enjoys playing rugby, fishing, and walking Dorothy the miniature schnauzer.

 Research and knowledge exchange

-Andy’s research focuses upon early medieval western Britain.
-He has active fieldwork projects in South Wales, and has particular interests in the Roman to early medieval transition, Christianity and conversion, settlement and landscape, and power and kingship.
-Current research projects include:
+Andy directs fieldwork projects in South Wales, and has particular interests in the Roman to early medieval transition, Christianity and conversion, settlement, hillforts, landscape, and agriculture, and power and kingship.
+Current and recent research projects include:

 Manifestations of Empire: Palaeoenvironmental Analysis and the End of Roman Britain (with Prof Stephen Rippon, University of Exeter), funded by the AHRC